pcaulfie/pands-project/README.md

 ## Getting Started

-I have created a GitHub Repository where you can access my project, its files, and all the versions of its files that Git saves.
-See link https://github.com/pcaulfie/pands-project
+I have created a GitHub Repository where you can access my project, its files, and the commit history.
+See link: https://github.com/pcaulfie/pands-project.

 ## Iris Flower Data Set - Overview / Short Summary
 ### About This Data Set